What Dreams May Come (Matheson novel): Plot summary

 They finally depart from that violent section of Hell, arriving at last at Ann's place.
 It resembles a dark, depressing version of the neighborhood where he and Ann lived.
 Albert explains that she will not immediately recognize Chris, and that he should try gradually convincing her who he is and what has happened to her.
 Ann believes she is living alone in her house where nothing seems to work, grieving her husband's death.
 This is her private "Hell" – an exaggerated version of what she had been experiencing prior to her suicide.

 Identifying himself as a new neighbor, Chris makes numerous unsuccessful attempts to help her realize the true situation.
 He describes details of his life so that she will be reminded of her husband.
 He calls her attention to the improbably negative conditions of the house.
 He drops clues, gradually leading her to the truth, but she seems to block out anything that will cause recognition.
 He finally tells her the truth straight out.
 She gets angry and calls him a liar.
-Because she does not believe in afterlife, she finds the notion that he could be her dead husband literally unthinkable.
+Because she does not believe in an afterlife, she finds the notion that he could be her dead husband literally unthinkable.

 After a moment of disorientation where he starts to forget his own identity, the atmosphere of Hell gradually drawing him in and threatening to trap him there, he delivers a monologue of appreciation for her, detailing the ways in which she enriched his life.
 He then makes the most dreaded decision of all: He decides to stay with her and not return to Summerland.
 In his final moments before losing consciousness, Ann recognizes him and realizes what has happened.

 Chris awakens in Summerland again.
 Albert, who is amazed that Chris was able to rescue Ann, informs him that she has been reborn on Earth, because she is not ready for Summerland.
 Chris wants to be reborn too, despite Albert's protests.
 Chris learns that he and Ann have had several past lives, and in all of them they had a special connection with each other.

 As the manuscript comes to a close, Chris explains that he is soon going to be reborn and will forget all that has happened.
 He ends with a message of hope, telling his readers that death is not to be feared, and that he knows that in the future he and Ann will ultimately be reunited in Heaven, even if in a different form.